amarkle79/CleaningDataAssignment4/CodeBook.md

 Summarization
 =================
-The set of variables that were estimated from these signals are:

-mean(): Mean value
-std(): Standard deviation
+The script "run_analysis.R" reads data files from the UCI HAR Dataset, and performs the following summarization and transformations:
+1) it extracts the mean and standard deviation for each variable (already calculated in the original dataset)

-Further, these values were averaged over all observations within each subject (numbered 1-30) / activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) pair, and the results are found in “summaryData.csv”
+2) it further averages those values over all observations within each subject (numbered 1-30) / activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) pair
+3) it replaces abbreviations in the original variable names with complete words:
+  "Acc" replaced with Accelerometer
+  "Gyro" replaced with Gyroscope
+  "Mag" replaced with Magnitude
+  Starting "t" replaced with Time
+  Starting "f" replaced with Frequency
+4) it writes the summary results to “summaryData.csv”